sTreLeCa/AI-POWERED-SOFTWARE-DEV/course-pack/labs/Lab 3/audio_samples/README.md

 - `contains_credit_card.mp3` – includes a fake credit card number for PII testing.
 - `fast_speech.mp3` – features rapid speech to challenge the recogniser.
 - `low_quality_phone.mp3` – simulates a low quality phone call.

-## Students

-Personalised audio files for each student see README.md in the Lab 3 folder for full instructions on how to hand in homework
+-  Personalised audio files for each student see README.md in the Lab 3 folder for full instructions on how to hand in homework

 Do not commit actual audio recordings to this repository.
 Use a `.gitignore` entry